-What is the author's purpose in this essay?
-To inform?
-To persuade?
-To entertain?
+What is the author's purpose? to inform? to persuade? to entertain?
 Explain.

 Identify then summarize (in your own words) the thesis or central claim (or argument) of the text:

 Cite a passage that illustrates the author's thesis or central claim and discuss it.